dwhiffing/fury/content/aar/nf/nf4_jr/body.md

 right, which caused it to dive and cartwheel into the sea.
 Elated, the captain pulled up and began climbing.
 He was out of missiles and down to half of his cannon ammo, but he had killed four Russians in the span of five minutes.
-He was almost an ace\!
+He was almost an ace!

 With no more threats showing on their radars, the ground crew ordered the captain to land and rearm.